Built to last, these galvanized planters add a distinct farmhouse style to any outdoor space. You’ll love the look and the functionality.

-- Position the bins and fill with soil.
+- Position the galvanized planters and fill them with soil.

 - Start planting!

-You want to make sure the veggies you are going to plant have plenty of drainage, so drilling holes at the bottom of your galvanized bins is important.
+You want to make sure the veggies you are going to plant have good drainage, so drilling holes in the bottom of the planter is important.
 This is not an easy job, but it’s worth it!
 Here’s how:

-You may be placing your galvanized bins on a patio or in a yard.
+These galvanized planters are a great addition to a patio, deck, or yard.
 If you want your bins in a specific location, you can measure and mark the specific spot.
 When placing the bins, take the time to make sure they are level, which is important for drainage.
 Remember that once the bins are full of dirt, they will be fairly permanent because of their weight (though you can always empty the dirt out to move them).

 Fill your galvanized bins to the very top with the soil/compost blend!
 Keep in mind that the soil will settle, and stopping even just a few inches from the top of the bins will create a gap that will cast a shadow on your plants.

 Now you’re ready to plant, which is the fun part!
-Snap peas and lettuce are examples of cool-season vegetables that can be sown directly in the bins.
+Herbs do very well in these galvanized planters.
+Snap peas and lettuce are examples of cool-season vegetables that can be sown directly in galvanized planters.
 Cherry tomatoes and summer squash are examples of warm-season vegetables that can either be started indoors or purchased as seedlings.
 You can mix and match – starting with some direct sowing early in the season and adding other seedlings and warm-season veggies as the season progresses.

 If you need help with hardening off and transplanting your seedlings into your new planters, here is your guide on how to do it.